microbullet/SGK-Modding-guide/docs/source/index.rst

-elcome to the SGK Ultimate guide
+Welcome to the SGK Ultimate guide
 ===================================

 **Shotgun King, The final Checkmate** is a game created by french indie developer PUNKCAKE Dèliceux